ogeagla/closyr/README.md

 Warning: This is experimental software, with an unstable API.
 Expect breaking changes prior to a major release.

-- Draw an objective function or select a built-in dataset
+- Draw an objective function, select a built-in dataset, or provide a CSV
 - Select number of points, iterations
 - See progress
   - Chart of best fitting function